electron-elements/send-feedback/docs/reporters.md

 }
 ```

+If you custom reporter need to use the built in loader you can show the loader using
+`this.showLoader()` in the custom function, and to stop the loader `this.hideLoader()`
+if you want to show error you need to pass `true` as a argument indicating an error had
+occured `this.hideLoader(true)`.

 Note: the filename if the path passed into the `sendFeedback.logs` array.
 see [documentation of logs for more info.](methods.md#logs)